cubiq/ComfyUI_Workflows/upscale/README.md

 ## [Upscale latent by model](./upscale_latent_with_model.json)

-As we learned it is desirable to work as much as possible in the latent space without conversion back and forth to the pixel space.
-It is also true that upscaling latents leads to very noisy results... unless you use a model.
+As we learned it is desirable to work as much as possible in the latent space without conversion back and forth from/to the pixel space.
+It is also true that upscaling the latent leads to very noisy results... unless you use a model.

-The result is not as good as upscaling pixels but a lot better than using a standard upscale algorithm directly on the latent.
+Upscaling latents with a model is not as sharp as upscaling pixels but a lot better than using a standard upscale algorithm.

 In this workflow we are using the [NNLatentUpscaler](https://github.com/Ttl/ComfyUi_NNLatentUpscale) extension that is compatible both with SD1.x and SDXL latents.